/skills/fuz-stack/references/task-patterns

 // src/lib/greet.task.ts import type {Task} from '@fuzdev/gro'; import {z} from 'zod'; export const Args = z.strictObject({ name: z.string().meta({description: 'who to greet'}).default('world'), }); export type Args = z.infer<typeof Args>; export const task: Task<Args> = { summary: 'greet someone by name', Args, run: async ({args, log}) => { log.info(`hello, ${args.name}!`); }, };

-Run with gro greet --name Claude. gro greet --help shows auto-generated help from the Zod schema.
+Run with gro greet --name Claude. gro greet --help shows help auto-generated from the Zod schema.

 TaskContext